-- Or is it further downstream and ends when the student has completed the program, the exam, and has earned a certification, showing that they have a mastered the skills and tools covered in the course?
+- Or does it end when the student has completed the program, the exam, and has earned a certification, showing that they have mastered the skills and tools covered in the course?

 A process map doesn’t answer these questions, rather it’s a platform for needed team discussion and decision making.

 When determining boundaries, make sure they contain the activities that concern both the customer and organization.
 The frustrations of customers and the inefficiencies that process workers deal with should be included in the boundaries from beginning to end.
 Another way to use boundaries is to help with scoping down the project.
 By keeping the first step as close as possible to the last step, it reduces the amount of analysis effort the team must perform.

 Be careful though, scoping down in this manner still requires discipline to make sure that the primary activities used to create the output are still bounded by beginning/end; and that these reflect the activities that the customer and organization find frustrating and want to improve.
 If the process boundaries are scoped too small, you can end up excluding root cause areas that should be targeted for improvement.
 You also run the risk of optimizing some steps but having no positive effect overall.

 Boundaries also help to identify other scoping questions.
 Are there different geographic or site locations that need different process steps?
 Are there unique customer types or product types that require different process steps?
 All of these points of confusion are addressed when process mapping.